markquinn12/springBoot-JHipster-AJP-Port/README.md

 String ajpScheme;
 ```

-And then in the same Application.java class I created a servlet factory bean using the injected properties.
+And then in the same [Application.java](/src/main/java/mark/quinn/Application.java) file I created a servlet factory bean using the injected properties.

 ```java
 @Bean